Begin your application to UNM's Infectious Diseases fellowship through ERAS. For more information contact Dr. N Mariam Salas at masalas@salud.unm.edu

 These include, but are not limited to:

-Fellows attend one half-day outpatient HIV continuity clinic weekly during their fellowship at either UNM Hospital or the VA.
-During elective rotations, fellows attend an additional half day per week of an infectious disease clinic of their interest (from list above).
-Fellows will be ready for independent practice in HIV primary care by the end of fellowship.
+During the fellowship program, fellows attend a half-day outpatient HIV continuity clinic weekly at either the UNM Hospital or the VA.
+During elective rotations, fellows attend an additional half-day per week of an infectious disease clinic of their interest (from the list above).
+By the end of the fellowship program, fellows will be ready for independent practice in HIV primary care.

 The division pays meticulous attention to duty hours, with limitations on the number of new consults and note writing.
 Meanwhile, fellows will experience diverse and exciting pathology, ranging from complicated post-surgical infections to exotic, imported tropical diseases.
 Fellows will be on call an average of one in four weekends.